sdumont2/dropbox-connector/README.md

   10. Code cleanup
   11. User interface clean up
   12. Apply for app to be considered a production level application for Dropbox
-  13. Extensive testing and bugfixing
+  13. Extensive testing and bug fixing
   14. JavaDoc support
   15. Generic Support of the extension